Now, speaking of Planned Parenthood here, ladies and gentlemen, just a quick question here.

 All those big cars and all the pollution and all the other things, the food that you're eating.

-And one of the examples he gave when I read that the United Nations, no, when I read that some blogger made a point on a blog and the United Nations accepted it as science that we need to stop eating beef grown in Argentina because it's contributing to global warming.
+And one of the examples he gave when I read that the United Nations, no, when I read that some blogger made a point on a blog and the United Nations accepted it as science that we need to stop eating beef grown in Argentina because it's contributing to global warming, he said, I'm not going to be a fool here.

-Yet how many people, well-intentioned duped people believe that eating beef leads to man-made global warming?
+Yet, how many people, well-intentioned, duped people believe that eating beef leads to man-made global warming?

-That's part of the left's attempt to guilt you into accepting blame so that you will then become part of the solution to be a good person, raising taxes, giving up some of your freedom and so forth to save the plan.
+That's part of the left's attempt to guilt you into accepting blame so that you will then become part of the solution to be a good person, raising taxes, giving up some of your freedom and so forth to save the planet.

 Santorum is dead on right.